Beware the Moroccan police — 8 tips for driving in Morocco

 FOLLOWING THE RIVERA

-However, as great as the highways are, they unfortunately also come with many illogical speeding signs.
-I remember going from 100mph to 80, to 60 then 20 all within minutes of each other.
 It’s enough to make you feel like they’re trying to catch you out.
-That, or someone at the traffic department of Morocco’s having a great laugh at the traveller’s expense!
+That, or someone at the traffic department of Morocco is having a great laugh at the traveler’s expense.